First Things First (talk show)

-Development
+Background and development

 Fox Sports 1 (FS1) launched in 2013.
 The fledgling channel began airing The Herd with Colin Cowherd and Skip and Shannon: Undisputed in 2015 and 2016, respectively.
 However, its early morning (6 a.m. to 9:30 a.m.) time slot, described as a "black hole" by Sporting News, was used to air game replays and reruns of other shows.
 Meanwhile, Nick Wright, then a local sports radio host based in Houston, began working at Fox Sports.
 Wright would frequently guest host on The Herd, filling in for Colin Cowherd.

 Lacking a morning show, FS1 began planning to launch one.
 When Cowherd went on vacation in December 2016, then Fox Sports executive Jamie Horowitz had Wright and former National Football League (NFL) wide receiver Cris Carter co-host The Herd, using this as a test of on-air chemistry between the two.
 At the time, Carter was a new FS1 hire, having previously worked at ESPN.
 Both he and Wright asked to work together.

 FS1 indeed hired Carter and Wright to co-host the channel's morning talk show, which was titled First Things First with Cris Carter and Nick Wright.
 Shortly after, former Today correspondent Jenna Wolfe was brought on to join Carter and Wright on the show.

-History
+Broadcast history

 The show premiered on September 5, 2017, and featured Carter and Wright debating sports topics, with Wolfe serving as co-host and moderator.
 Serving as a lead-in for Skip and Shannon: Undisputed, the show was originally placed into FS1's 6 a.m. to 9 a.m.
 (ET) time slot.
 Carter last appeared on the show on October 30, 2019.
 While some sports media outlets reported that Carter and network executives disagreed over him being left off Fox Sport's Thursday Night Football pregame broadcast, neither Carter nor Fox Sports gave a reasoning for his departure.
 A spokesperson for the network only commented that Carter "is no longer with Fox Sports," without further elaboration.
 Former NFL defensive lineman Chris Canty briefly filled-in for Carter.